gomesdigital/gomesdigital/README.md

 ### As a scholar at the University of Canterbury, I have engaged with modern computer science theory and technologies.

-- 🛠️ &nbsp; I’m currently working on [productivity] - a small productivity suite for macOS.
+- 🛠️ &nbsp; I’m currently working on [teleport-audio].
-- 🌱 &nbsp; I’m currently learning front-end web development through [Treehouse].
+- 🌱 &nbsp; I’m currently learning VueJS through [VueMastery].
 - 🤔 &nbsp; I’m looking for help with [AirPlonk].
 - 🤿 &nbsp; I am actively diving deeper into the foss community.
 - 🤝 &nbsp; I am interested in internship opportunities over Dec 2021.